-A dislocation is an injury to a joint — a place where two or more bones come together — in which the ends of your bones are forced from their normal positions.
+A dislocation is an injury to a joint — a place where two or more of your bones come together — in which the ends of your bones are forced from their normal positions.
 This painful injury temporarily deforms and immobilizes your joint.

 When treated properly, most dislocations return to normal function after several weeks of rest and rehabilitation.
 However, some joints, such as your shoulder, may have an increased risk of repeat dislocation.

-A dislocated joint can be:
+A dislocated joint may be:

 - Visibly deformed or out of place

 - Intensely painful

 You may also experience tingling or numbness near or below the injury — such as in your foot for a dislocated knee or in your hand for a dislocated elbow.